WeirdMachine/file-server/README.md

 DIRECTORY           directory to server files
 ```

+## Docker

+I would recommend using [buildpacks](https://buildpacks.io/) to create a running image like so:

+`pack build file-server --path . --builder gcr.io/buildpacks/builder:v1 --env GOOGLE_RUNTIME_VERSION=14`

+This creates a docker image names "file-server".

 ## Notes

 This is just a proof of concept and does not implement the full HTTP Standard.
-For example the socket connection get
+For example the socket connection gets
 always closed no matter what.
 For that reason this project uses a more functional approach over object orientation.

 I decided not to use a template engine for my single html page and relied on java strings to do so.